Mastering "Mood Swing" and "Dangerous Dreams"

 [Left - Mitsubishi X-80 Digital 2-track.
 1/2 inch reel-to-reel, fixed head digital recorder.
 The tape also had an audio track.
 You could scrub the reels and CUT and SPLICE the tape.
 I saw our engineer do it!
 There must only be about 4 of these machine available world-wide.)

 But then the tide changes.
 About a year and a half ago, my brother rings me up and says, "Hey, Sony has acquired BMG.
 Should I contact Sony about our masters?"
 "What the heck...," I say.
-So Dave writes a "to whom it may concern" e-mail and wonders of wonders, he gets a reply.
+So Dave writes a "to whom it may concern" "snail" mail letter and wonders of wonders, he gets a reply.
 The e-mail had been referred to a young lady in the licensing department who was completely willing to help us get our deal.

 In licensing it boils down to making a reasonable offer (we're paying them) and a road map for how we (the licensee) is going to make money and therefore make money for the Sony (the licensor).
 Dave and I conferred.
 I put together the "package" that we wanted and Dave handled the actual contact with Sony.
 It took about a year to hammer out the licensing deal we wanted.
 We weren't negotiating all that time, but people get busy, then things slow down over the summer with vacations, etc.